WordPress/contributor-day-handbook/*Start Here - General Guides/How to get a WordPress.org account.md

 [Video guide to set up a WordPress.org and Slack account for the Make WordPress Channel - language version: Spanish (Latin America)](//www.youtube.com/watch?v=zjGzfVeTzvA "Video guide to set up a WordPress.org and Slack account for the Make WordPress Channel - Spanish (Latin America)")

-More videos in other languages at https://www.youtube.com/playlist?list=PLCVEqsAbLffcS1Rx-COZ5CZBOmXZJEe6k
+[More videos in other languages] (//www.youtube.com/playlist?list=PLCVEqsAbLffcS1Rx-COZ5CZBOmXZJEe6k "Playlist for videos to set up a WordPress.org and Slack account for the Make WordPress Channel")